-From ‘Lucifer’s Hammer’ to Newt’s Moon Base to Donald’s Wall—The Sci-Fi Roots of the Far Right
+The Sci-Fi Roots of the Far Right—From ‘Lucifer’s Hammer’ to Newt’s Moon Base to Donald’s Wall

 Pournelle has dissociated himself from Beale’s politics, but Castalia House’s republishing of Pournelle’s 1980s There Will Be War series (as well as publishing a new volume 10) is no mere coincidence.
 Rather, they are indications of a shared worldview.
 To these writers, civil rights, equality, and civil liberties are irritants and impediments to progress at best.
 At worst, they are impositions on the holy forces of the market and social Darwinism (“evolution in action”) that sort out the best from the rest.
 And to all of them, the best tend to be white (with a bit of space for “the good ones” of other races).
 If there has been a shift in thought between the 1970s and today, it’s that the expected separation of wheat from chaff hasn’t taken place, and so now more active measures need to be taken—building the border walls and deportations, for example.
 Trump is an agent of these active measures—an agent of revolution, or at least the destruction that precedes a revolution.

-The line that connects Pournelle, Gingrich and Trump is a view that the future must be secured through aggressive force, and specifically through authoritarian institutions (governmental or non-governmental) which group together humanity’s best in a way that prevent the rest from stifling them.
+The line that connects Pournelle, Gingrich and Trump is a view that the future must be secured through aggressive force, and specifically through authoritarian institutions (governmental or non-governmental) that group together humanity’s best and prevent the rest from stifling them.
 The difficulty, as always, lies in identifying “the best,” and in who’s doing the identification.

 At the bottom of Pournelle’s website is the quote, “Freedom is not free.
 Free men are not equal.
 Equal men are not free.”
 It’s not attributed, but the sentiment is an old saw of the far right, going back at least to John Birch Society co-founder and segregationist Thomas J. Anderson in 1961.
 Today, Pournelle’s particular phrasing is most commonly attributed to white supremacist and anti-semite Richard Cotten.
 It’s one more indicator that Trump was far from the first to eliminate the line between right-wing thought and outright bigotry.